 Mr. Wu is frequently demanded as speakers in talks and workshops, delivering an average of 40 talks a year in concert venues, lecture theatres, school halls and classrooms.
 These include pre-concert talks for concert audience, programme host for live concert and concert telecast, seminars of music criticism for secondary school students, public lectures on music history, meet-the-artists and music appreciation for school children on a wide variety of topics.
-These are commissioned by numerous parties, including the Leisure and Cultural Services Department, Hong Kong Philharmonic Orchestra, International Association of Theatre Critics (Hong Kong), Hong Kong International Chamber Music Festival, Macao International Music Festival, Musicus Fest, Hong Kong New Music Ensemble and many others.
-His lecture series Journeys through Music, presented by the Leisure and Cultural Services Department, focuses on composers and the historical contexts of music at the time, has run for eight weeks in three consecutive years between 2013 and 2015, with warm receptions from a well attended audience.
+These are commissioned by numerous parties, including the Leisure and Cultural Services Department, Hong Kong Philharmonic Orchestra, International Association of Theatre Critics (Hong Kong), Hong Kong International Chamber Music Festival, Macao International Music Festival, Musicus Fest and many others.
+His lecture series Journeys through Music, presented by the Leisure and Cultural Services Department, focuses on composers and the historical contexts of music at the time, has run for eight weeks in three consecutive years between 2013 and 2019, with warm receptions from a well attended audience.
+In 2021 he has produced a series of online talks for Leisure and Cultural Services Department, titled Eight History-Making Musical Inventions, and in 2023 he started a brand new talk series on classical music history that was totally sold out for all episodes.

 Being an active music writer, Mr. Wu’s writings are widely printed on major Hong Kong newspapers and magazines.
 He is a regular contributor of Hifi Review and appears on RTHK Radio 4 as a music critic.
 He writes music annotations for Hong Kong Arts Festival, Hong Kong Philharmonic Orchestra, Hong Kong International Chamber Music Festival and musicians like Angela Hewitt, Louis Lortie, Colleen Lee and Die Konzertisten.
 He is a part-time lecturer at the School of Professional and Continuing Education of University of Hong Kong on courses of writing for classical music.